luanlazz/barbecue-app-back/requirements/remove-participant.md

 ### Success

-1. ❌ validate access token and barbecue id;
+1. ✅ validate access token and barbecue id;
 2. ✅ remove participant;
-3. ❌ return 204  doesn't exists participants;
+3. ✅ return 204 on success;

 ### Exceptions

-1. ❌ 400 badRequest: invalid barbecue;
-2. ✅ 403 forbidden: if access token is invalid;
+1. ✅ 403 forbidden: if access token or barbecue id are invalid;
-3. ✅ 404 notFound: if route doesn't exists;
+2. ✅ 404 notFound: if route doesn't exists;
-4. ✅ 500 serverError: any error in data or infra layer;
+3. ✅ 500 serverError;